 10. Head through security early: whether it’s a long line that suddenly appears or issues with your papers, head through security early and chill in the boarding section.
 Airports will usually have the same stores, restaurants and cafes on this side and doing this is a great way of having peace of mind when you’re a first time traveller.

 And you’ve made it!
 By this point you’ll be ready to board your plane and you’ll be on your way to your holiday destination.
-Leave me a comment and let know where you’re off to or where you’re dream destination is.
+Leave me a comment and let know where you’re off to or where your dream destination is.
+If you’re looking for more travel tips to help you plan your perfect getaway, then be sure to check out my other tips and tricks too!